1Optic/minerva/documentation/design/src/generic-event-based-updating.md

 as possible using as little resources as possible.
 For trend materialization, an event-based updating mechanism has been in use for a long time and this works really well.
-We want to use a similar mechanism for all such updating base on changes.
+We want to use a similar mechanism for all such updating based on changes.
 A few concrete examples:

 1. Updating of relation tables
 2. Updating of alias tables
+3. External data that is based on data in Minerva

 ## Approach